 It could be challenging to understand if your child has asthma, as the initial symptoms may seem like common respiratory conditions, such as cold and cough.
 Asthma symptoms occur frequently and affect the child’s quality of life.

-Monitor your child closely for a few weeks if they show the following early signs of asthma.
+Monitor your child closely for a few weeks, especially with change of seasons, if they show the following early signs of asthma.

 - Changes in breathing, such as shortness of breath